7 Top Cultural Trends (2024 & 2025)

 Stranger Things appeals to adults looking for a modern-day take on 80s movies.

-Netflix is also rebooting older franchises like Full House, Wet Hot American Summer, and Gilmore Girls.
+Netflix has also rebooted older franchises like Full House, Wet Hot American Summer, and Gilmore Girls.

 In addition, Cobra Kai, a show based on the 80s Karate Kid movie franchise, is one of the most popular shows on Netflix.